LordDashMe/github-contribution-stats/README.md

 ## Demo

-- See the sample usage with some of our famous open source contributor :trophy:.
+- See an example of usage with some of our well-known open source contributors. :trophy:.

   - [Miško Hevery](https://github.com/mhevery)